 It’s super easy and super quick.
 The first thing to do is wilting the spinach in 1/2 cup of water.
 Once cooled off, it goes into a blender to get liquified.
 As you can see, I’m using my trusted Vitamix.
 I’ve had this model for years, and I use it to make smoothies, frozen goodies, nut milk, even chickpea flour… You might not know this about me, but I’m thrifty.
 So, if I splurge on an appliance it’s because it’s 100% worth it.

 After whisking all the dry ingredients in a bowl, add the avocado oil, the liquid spinach and knead it all into a ball.
 TIP: if the dough is too dry, add a little water, but just 1 teaspoon at a time.
 If it’s too wet, it will break easily and also get too sticky to work with.

 Then divide the dough into 5 small balls.

 Without a tortilla press, you can just use a rolling pin to roll each one out between 2 pieces of parchment paper into 6-inch circles.

-That’s it!
-Now you’re ready to cook them 1-2 minutes on each side on a hot pan or griddle.
+And that’s it!
+Now you’re ready to cook your homemade tortillas.
+Just let them go for 1-2 minutes on each side on a hot pan or griddle.

 Before sharing the full printable recipe, watch this short video to give you an idea.
 This is why I keep making this recipe over and over again.
-I could make it even quicker and easier by getting myself a proper tortilla press, but as you can see, even with a rolling pin I can get a batch ready in record time.
+I can make it even quicker and easier now that I have a proper tortilla press, but as you can see, even with a rolling pin I can get a batch ready in record time.

 Spinach Cassava Tortillas